برجاء الإنتظار ...

 Always take this medicine exactly as your doctor has told you.
 Check with your doctor or pharmacist if you are not sure.

-If you are taking Takepron once a day, try to take it at the same time each day.
+If you are taking Takepron capsules once a day, try to take them at the same time each day.
 You may get best results if you take lansoprazole first thing in the morning.

 If you are taking Takepron twice a day, you should have the first dose in the morning and the second dose in the evening.